mkacki/ScoreBoard/README.md

    scoreboard.

 ## Other requirements derived from game rules

- - Each team in given time, can play only one match
+ - Each team in given time, can play only one match.
+ - When Match is finished both teams can play in other Matches.
- - score update operation cannot lower team score.
+ - Score update operation cannot lower team score.
  - Home and Away team must be two different teams
  - Home and Away teams must be provided - not null, not blank